-Despite the huge microalgal biodiversity available, which is estimated to number over a million species [1,3, screening for industrialbioenergy carbon capture (BECC) strains has been limited limited in scale and largely confined to screens of pre-existing academic culture collections which number less than 30,000 strains [4,5,6,7,8].
-Performance testing in large scale biofuel programmes has therefore been limited to Chlorella, Desmodesmus, Monoraphidium, Scenedesmus and Nannochloropsis strains which respond poorly to abiotic and biotic stresses leading to very low biomass production and lipid content [9, 10.
+Despite the huge microalgal biodiversity available, which is estimated to number over a million species [1,3], screening for industrial bioenergy carbon capture (BECC) strains has been limited in scale.
+Largely confined to screens of pre-existing academic culture collections which number less than 30,000 strains [4,5,6,7,8].
+This has meant that pretty much all performance testing in large-scale biofuel production programmes has been limited to just four strains, (Chlorella, Desmodesmus, Monoraphidium, Scenedesmus, and Nannochloropsis strains).
+Unfortunately, these strains respond poorly to abiotic and biotic stresses which are the driving force for fat storage activation.

 So, it’s no real surprise that results from these previous algal biofuel programmes have not only exhibited very low biomass production and lipid content [9, 10] but suffered from population failures and deemed too costly to scale.